jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 ### Agape Love and Charity
 Agape love is a term often used in Christian theology and philosophy to describe a particular kind of selfless, unconditional, and divine love.
 It's one of several Greek words for love found in the New Testament, and each word conveys a slightly different nuance of love.
 Here's a brief explanation of the different types of love in Greek:

-`Eros`: Eroa refers to romantic or passionate love, often associated with desire and attraction between two people.
+`Eros`: Eros refers to romantic or passionate love, often associated with desire and attraction between two people.

 `Philia`: Philia represents brotherly or friendship love, characterized by camaraderie, loyalty, and affection between friends.